 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Update: On April 14, 2021, PETA and the Animal Legal Defense Fund filed a lawsuit against Pymatuning Deer Park in Jamestown, Pennsylvania, and its owner, alleging that the roadside zoo’s mistreatment of lions, tigers, lemurs, and other protected animals violates the Endangered Species Act.
-The groups also allege that the facility’s mistreatment of all the animals there—including Bosco the bear—constitutes a public nuisance under state law, the notorious roadside zoo retired eight animals in its custody—including birds, lemurs, and three big cats—to an accredited sanctuary.
+After PETA and the Animal Legal Defense Fund filed a lawsuit in 2021 against Pymatuning Deer Park and its owner, alleging that the roadside zoo’s mistreatment of lions, tigers, lemurs, and other protected animals violates the Endangered Species Act and constitutes a public nuisance under state law, the notorious roadside zoo retired eight animals in its custody—including birds, lemurs, and three big cats—to an accredited sanctuary.
 But many animals still remain at this deplorable tourist trap.

 Bosco and his female companion suffered for years in a cramped concrete pit.
 In 2015, PETA first witnessed the female bear struggling to walk and alerted the U.S. Department of Agriculture (USDA) to her condition.
 The agency inspected and cited Pymatuning for allowing her to suffer in pain without notifying a veterinarian and for confining the bears to a concrete pit where they were deprived of the opportunity to engage in normal behavior such as swimming, climbing, and digging.
 Despite this, Pymatuning continued to keep both bears in the archaic concrete pit, even after Bosco started showing signs of arthritis.
 Both bears are now dead.
 PETA repeatedly offered to arrange for Bosco’s transfer to an accredited sanctuary, but the owner refused to do what was right.